sqykly/HoloREA/docs/web-api.md

     - `provider`
     - `receiver`
-  - [`Hash`]`<`[`Transfer`]`>`: Not required, but if you don't include them, you can't do it later.
+  - [`Hash`]`<`[`Transfer`]`>`: Not required, but if you don't include them, you can't do it later (right now).
     - `inputOf`
     - `outputOf`
   - [`QuantityValue`] `affectedQuantity`: not strictly required, but if left out,